Communities in the Park

 Our communities are central to the successful delivery of the aims of the National Park as set out in the National Park Partnership Plan

 Communities in the National Park

-Typically, the relevant local authority or voluntary sector support body is the key contact for community activity.
-The National Park Authority recognises the importance of community-led projects and seeks to add value to this work where possible through agreements with Voluntary Action in Badenoch and Strathspey (VABS) and Marr Area Partnership (MAP).
+Typically, the relevant local authority or voluntary sector support body is the main support network for community based activity.
+However, The National Park Authority works closely with community bodies and organisations on a wide range of issues.
+It also recognises the importance of community-led projects and seeks to add value to this work through partnership agreements with local community development organisations like Voluntary Action in Badenoch and Strathspey (VABS) and Marr Area Partnership (MAP).

 Community Action Planning

-Community Action Planning is a process through which communities have the opportunity to identify their own priorities and tackle the issues which are important to them.
-Since 2008, 18 communities in the National Park have produced a Community Action Plan, with significant projects being delivered across the National Park such as new or refurbished halls, village squares, broadband initiatives, conservation projects and community websites to name but a few.
+Community Action Planning is a process through which a community comes together to identify issues, priorities and opportunities which are important to them.
+All communities within the National Park have produced a Community Action Plan, with significant projects being delivered across the National Park have a Community Action Plan which is normally reviewed and updated on a five year cycle.